 If the patient misses a dose, they should contact their doctor to establish a new dosing schedule.
 Doubling the amount to catch up is not recommended.

 How to use cyclophosphamide?

-Make sure to tell the doctor about all the products the patient uses (including prescription and non-prescription drugs and herbal products).
+Tell the doctor about all the products the patient uses (including prescription and non-prescription drugs and herbal products).

-During treatment with this medicine, you should drink more fluids than usual and urinate frequently to help avoid kidney and bladder side effects.
+During treatment with this medicine, you should drink more fluids than usual and frequently urinate to help avoid kidney and bladder side effects.

 If there is accidental contact with broken capsules, the person should wash their hands thoroughly immediately.

 It is not recommended to increase the dose or take this medicine more often without a doctor’s approval.

 The condition will not improve any faster and may increase the risk of severe side effects.

 Nausea and vomiting can be severe.
 Drug therapy may be necessary to prevent or relieve nausea and vomiting in some cases.